VitorMRCunha/ISEP_DEE_MEEC_Thesis_Template/README.md

 2. Download the latest `ISEP_DEE_MEEC_Thesis_Template_vX.Y.zip` from the [GitHub Releases](https://github.com/VitorMRCunha/ISEP_DEE_MEEC_Thesis_Template/releases) page.
 3. Unzip the file keeping the files and directories structure.
 4. Open `main.tex` and use the editor's normal build workflow.
 The template uses BibLaTeX/Biber and glossary tooling, so ensure these are available in the installed TeX distribution.
+5. Compare the generated document with the corresponding reference PDF in the `examples/` folder (PT or EN) to confirm that the template is being rendered correctly.

-After the first successful compilation, **read the generated PDF before replacing the sample content**.
+6. Read the generated document before replacing the sample content.
+It contains rules, guidelines and LaTeX examples for preparing the dissertation.
+7. Edit the metadata and sample content for your dissertation.

 ### Read the generated template PDF